bmrf/tron/README.md

 11. **ServicesRepair.exe**: ESET utility for fixing broken Windows services

 12. **Tron Reset Tool**: Tool to quickly reset Tron if it gets interrupted or breaks while running

-13. **VirusTotal uploader tool**: Uploads a file directly to VirusTotal for scanning